-An interim recertification will be scheduled for families with zero income every 90 days; including interims for income decreases and increases, and changes in family composition.
-Interims should also continue to be conducted for families' on EID or on the Family Self-Sufficiency (FSS) program.
+An interim recertification will be scheduled for families with zero income every 90 days; including interims for income decreases and increases and changes in family composition.
+Interims will also be conducted for families on EID or on the Family Self-Sufficiency (FSS) program.